rkaushik29/scenes/notes.md

       A good technique for lighting is called baking.
 The idea is that you bake the light into the texture.
 This can be done in a 3D software.
 Unfortunately, you won't be able to move the lights, because there are none and you'll probably need a lot of textures.

 ## Shadows
+ - core shadow: back shadow of each object
+ - drop shadow: shadow of one obj on another

+shadows can be casted or recieved and they need to be activatede on the renderer.